LTUC/amman-prep-d14/Class-10/facilitator/content.md

 ## How do I prep for today?

 - Prepare for code review.
-If you're nervous, find someone's code before lecture, and you can read it (and know what you'll talk about) before lecture begins.
+If you're nervous, find someone's code before the lecture, and you can read it (and know what you'll talk about) before the lecture begins.
-- (put here how many demos and the names of them) the discussion of how to initialize a new project using the steps above.
+- (put here how many demos and their names of them) the discussion of how to initialize a new project using the steps above.
-- Prepare a walk through of the directory structure for this lab
+- Prepare a walk-through of the directory structure for this lab
 - Prepare a demo of testing.